 What SendGrid found from the data include:

-- Android and Linux based devices are the two fastest growing segment for email opens in the US, growing 71.4% in the last year.
+- Android and Linux based devices are the two fastest-growing segments for email opens in the US, growing 71.4% in the last year.

 - Canada is the largest region for email readership, representing 7.9% of email opens in the last year.
 Australia is third in email readership, with 7.0% of email opens in the last year.